Yoctol/bottender/docs/channel-viber-setup.md

 ## Enabling Viber Channels

-To enable Viber channels, you can start either from new or existing Bottender applications.
+To enable Viber channels, you can start either from new or existing Bottender apps.

-### New Bottender Applications
+### New Bottender Apps

-**Create Bottender App** is the best way to start building a new application in Bottender.
+**Create Bottender App** is the best way to start building a new app in Bottender.

 To create a project, run: